lbfm-rwth/gap-lesson/_episodes/06-attributes.md

-As you can see, we only called `AlternatingGroup(10)` once but GAP apparently did not store the result in `A` and did all the work again when we called `AvgOrdOfCollection(A)` the second time.
+As you can see, we only called `AlternatingGroup(10)` once but GAP apparently did not store the result in `A` and did all the work again when we called `AvgOrdOfCollection(A)` for the second time.

-If you need to reuse this value, one option is to store it in some variable, but then you must be careful about matching such variables with corresponding groups and the code could become quite convoluted and unreadable.
+If you need to reuse this value, one option is to store it in some variable but then you must be careful about matching such variables with corresponding groups and the code could become quite convoluted and unreadable.